NishaJahir/updated_2.0.13/meta/documents/user_guide_en.md

 ## Event creation for confirm/cancel/refund transactions

-To set up an event procedure to confirm, cancel or refund Novalnet transactions:Set up an event procedure to Confirm, Cancel and Refund the Novalnet transactions:
+To set up an event procedure to confirm, cancel or refund Novalnet transactions:

 1. Go to **System » Orders » Events**.
 2. Click on **Add event procedure**. <br > → The **Create new event procedure** window opens.